ssushmitha52/mental_health_app/README.md

 To run the backend ensure to create a virtual environment using the command : `virtualenv <name>` and then navigate into the environment of the <name> you gave.
 Activate the environment using the command : `Scripts\activate`

+Install django in virtual environment using : `pip install django`.
 In the virtual env make sure to install dependencies using : `pip install -r requirements.txt` Run backend using: `python manage.py runserver`

+To run the front-end alongside, navigate to the file in another command prompt and run the command : `npm install` To run React : `npm start`